-Calibrating your printer can be tricky.
+Calibrating a 3D printer can be time-consuming and frustrating.
 That’s why Allevi introduced autocalibration for Allevi 1’s and Allevi 3’s.
 Below, we discuss how autocalibration works, important details to keep in mind, and some troubleshooting steps to get you autocalibrating again quickly!

 How does Autocalibration work?